t-suzuki/mancala_test/README.md

 ## Mancala game

+### Kalah
 - 2 players.
-- **6** holes and 1 kalaha on each side. modify size parameter to  change the number of holes.
+- **6** holes and 1 kalah on each side. modify size parameter to  change the number of holes.
 - initially each hole has **4** stones. modify init\_stones parameter to change the number of stones.
-- in each turn, the current player selects a non-empty hole in the player's side. pick all stones in it and drop one by one to the counter clockwise hole (or kalah)
+- stowing: in each turn, the current player selects a non-empty hole in the player's side. pick all stones in it and drop one by one to the counter clockwise hole (or kalah)
 - dropping the last stone in the current player's empty hole, all stones in the opposite hole is gathered to the current player's kalah.
 - dropping the last stone in the current player's kalah, the player gains another turn.
 - if all holes of the current player's side are empty, the game ends.